Bouray-sur-Juine: Transports and way links

-Bouray train station, is located in the commune of Lardy, it is served by RER C.
+Bouray station, located in the commune of Lardy, is served by RER C trains.

-Bus from CEAT is taking care of the link between Bouray-sur-Juine, Janville-sur-Juine, Arpajon, Saint-Vrain, Itteville, Marolles-en-Hurepoix et Étampes.
+Bus from CEAT is taking care of the link between Bouray-sur-Juine, Janville-sur-Juine, Arpajon, Saint-Vrain, Itteville, Marolles-en-Hurepoix and Étampes.

 The Noctilien is stopping there as well.

 The village lies on the right bank of the Juine, which forms all of the commune's northern border.

+Population

-Inhabitants of Bouray-sur-Juine are known as Bouraysiens.
+Inhabitants of Bouray-sur-Juine are known as Bouraysiens in French.